romayalon/noobaa-core/docs/design/NonContainerizedNSFSDesign.md

     - Check uid/gid access to the bucket path

 ## Code Structure
-To simplify the flow new SDK `BucketSpaceFS` is added for the NSFS FS standalone by extending the `BucketSpaceSimpleFS`. `BucketSpaceFS` will handle all the FS related functionalities on the other hand `BucketSpaceSimpleFS` keeps serving existing NSFS simple standalone functionalities.
+To simplify the flow new SDK `BucketSpaceFS` is added for the NooBaa-S3 standalone by extending the `BucketSpaceSimpleFS`. `BucketSpaceFS` will handle all the FS related functionalities on the other hand `BucketSpaceSimpleFS` keeps serving existing NooBaa-S3 simple standalone functionalities.

 ### BucketSpaceSimpleFS
-- simplified nsfs bucket manager - single root dir for all buckets under it, and a single account.
+- simplified NooBaa-S3 bucket manager - single root dir for all buckets under it, and a single account.
-- CLI: node nsfs /fsroot/
+- CLI: node noobaa-s3 /fsroot/

 ### BucketSpaceFS
 - Reuse the simple `BucketSpaceSimpleFS` code by extending it.
 - Implements the requirements from the top.
-- CLI: node nsfs --config_dir /fs-config-root/
+- CLI: node noobaa-s3 --config_dir /fs-config-root/

 ### Configuration Structure

 High level configuration -

-1. /etc/noobaa.conf.d/config_dir_redirect - a fixed starting point, the noobaa nsfs service will try to read this file, and if this file does not exist it will use /etc/noobaa.conf.d/ as the wanted config_dir
+1. /etc/noobaa.conf.d/config_dir_redirect - a fixed starting point, the NooBaa-S3 service will try to read this file, and if this file does not exist it will use /etc/noobaa.conf.d/ as the wanted config_dir

 2. /etc/sysconfig/noobaa_nsfs - env file, one should avoid using it, should be used only for configurations that can not be set using config.json